Quality for Keeps: Freezing Meat, Poultry, Fish, Eggs and Dairy Products

 - To pan broil or fry frozen meat, poultry or fish, start with a hot skillet for thin cuts and a warm skillet for thick cuts.
 After the meat is thawed, turn up the heat.

 Eggs can be stored for 2 to 3 weeks covered in the refrigerator, so freezing is usually unnecessary.
 If you have an excess of fresh eggs, however, freezing is the best way to preserve them.
 They cannot be frozen in the shell because expansion of the white and yolk will cause the shell to break.
 Hard-cooked eggs cannot be frozen because the white becomes rubbery.
 The recommended length of freezer storage for frozen eggs is 9 to 12 months.

 Stir eggs with a fork to break yolks and mix them well with the whites.
 Do not whip in air.
-Add 1-1/2 teaspoons sugar or one-half teaspoon salt for each cup of whole eggs.
+Add 11⁄2 teaspoons sugar or 1⁄2 teaspoon salt for each cup of whole eggs.
 Package, leave headspace, seal and freeze.
 Label package with quantity and amount of sugar or salt added.

 Separate eggs.
 Stir yolks with a fork to break them.
-Add two teaspoons sugar or one teaspoon salt for each cup of egg yolks.
+Add 2 teaspoons sugar or 1 teaspoon salt for each cup of egg yolks.
 Package, leave headspace, seal and freeze.
 Label package with quantity and amount of sugar or salt added.

 Strain whites through a sieve.
-Freeze without stirring.
 Do not add sugar or salt.
-Package, leave headspace, seal and freeze.
+Package, leave headspace, seal and freeze without stirring.

 Thawing and preparation

-Frozen eggs should be thawed in the refrigerator and used within one to two days.
+Frozen eggs should be thawed in the refrigerator and used within 1 to 2 days.
 They can be used exactly like freshly broken eggs in baked products, casseroles or egg dishes.
 Be sure to account for the extra sugar and salt added to the eggs before freezing.